|

 a time slot for a talk where you present your results to the MIA

 Group.
-We are all curious what you have to tell us (within 30
+We are all curious what you have to tell us, and this may

 Often our stack of work to be reviewed is large.
 In cases when